zmanio/atmos/changelog/README.md

  - Added support for chaining together multiple result classifiers and error classifiers in the DSL.

  - Moved from using the deprecated `rummage.Timer` to the new `rummage.Clock` for tracking time and implementing synchronous and asynchronous backoffs.

+ - Included the `rummage.Deadlines` DSL in the atmos DSL, enabling the use of `withDeadline` on arbitrary futures.

 # 2.0.1 (2015-04-18)